gen2brain/crtaci/README.md

 About
 -----

-"Crtaći" pretražuje YouTube i DailyMotion za starim dobrim crtanim filmovima.
+"Crtaći" searches YouTube and DailyMotion for good old cartoons.

-Aplikacija je dostupna za Windows, Mac OS X, Linux, Android i Web.
+Application is available for Windows, Mac OS X, Linux, Android and Web.

 Web Site
 -------